 Frequently Asked Questions

-Once a student has turned 18 years of age, your medical information cannot be released to anyone without your permission, including parents.
+That’s up to you.
+At age 18, your medical records cannot be released to anyone without your permission, including your parents.
 Confidentiality is a priority for the Health Center.
 Medical records are strictly confidential and are only accessible to Health Center staff.
-Medical information will only be released with written permission from the patient, except in cases specified by law.
+Medical information will only be released with your written permission except in cases specified by law.

 - The Health Center does not bill private insurance.
 We can provide you with an itemized statement so you can file a claim for reimbursement from your private health insurance company.